 3. You Can Never Have Too Much Water

 It was essential to almost every part of our journey.
 We chose to buy a giant pack of water from Costco before the trip.
-Halfway through, we already cleaned out our supply.
+Halfway through, we had already cleaned out our supply!
 Staying hydrated during our trip helped us keep up our energy for long car rides and challenging hikes.
 We also used water for cooking our meals and cleaning our dishes.
 Don’t pack the car without it!
 To save on waste, next time we are going to buy a huge carton of water instead of individual bottles.

 4. Our JetBoil Was The MVP